Sonic 3D Blast: Contemporary

 Reception to the Genesis version of Sonic 3D Blast was generally positive upon its original release.
 While Dan Jevons of Mean Machines Sega was initially skeptical of the first 3D Sonic game appearing on the Genesis, he proclaimed Sonic 3D Blast to be "a legitimate addition to the Sonic series, and a smart game in its own right".
 He and Angus Swan of the same publication were grateful for the change in gameplay style, which they said added depth to the structure of the series formula.
 They additionally praised the music, controls, and sense of inertia in Sonic's movement.
 Ed Lomas of Computer and Video Games considered Sonic 3D Blast to be "the first essential Mega Drive game in years", and remarked that the new gameplay style would appeal to all fans of the series, as well as those who "couldn't be bothered with running right all the time".
 Although Art Angel of GamePro considered the levels cleverly designed, he was initially frustrated by the isometric perspective, which he felt steepened the learning curve for the controls; Dan Hsu of Electronic Gaming Monthly experienced a similar adjusting period.
 Shawn Smith and Sushi-X, also of Electronic Gaming Monthly, admired the size of the levels, though Hsu wished for a map due to becoming sidetracked on occasion, and found the level designs too similar.
 Lomas and Electronic Gaming Monthlys Crispin Boyer observed a lack of secret locations to discover in relation to previous Sonic entries, which the former felt lowered the replay value.
 Jevons and Swan regarded the difficulty as somewhat low for experienced gamers, with Art Angel likewise finding the game easy to beat upon mastering the controls, whereas Lomas deemed it to be harder and longer than most other Sonic titles.
+The reviewers of Game Informer were unanimously underwhelmed, with the consensus that the game was enjoyable but not outstanding.